-a.
+- a.
 Teachers will review their IA feedback on IBIS each fall, as well as carefully examine the accuracy of their predicted grades and IA scores.
-They will also read the subject guides from their appropriate subjects in order to increase their effectiveness.
+They will also read the subject guides from their appropriate subjects in order to increase their effectiveness. - b.

-- b.
 One or more Professional Learning Community (PLC) meetings will be dedicated each year to assessment in horizontal teams among all Highland High teachers.
 During this meeting, the IB Assessment Policy will be shared and revised.
 All teachers will be instructed on the formal IB assessments and develop a connection between those assessments and the formative and summative assessments each teacher uses in his/her classroom. - c.
 Teachers within each academic department are responsible for the development of common formative assessments that take place in each course.
 Teachers then develop processes to standardize the assessment of this work.
 Teachers utilize common rubrics, share student work, grade work for students in other classrooms, and compare evaluations.
 This work is done in Professional Learning Communities (PLC) that take place the first Monday of each week.
 Departments are also responsible for identifying which types of assessment should be standardized, particularly summative assessments. - d.
-The last Monday of each month is the IB PLC which meets separately from other PLCs to provide time for policy review, vertical and horizontal planning. - e.
-The IB administrative team meets on the second Monday of each month to discuss calendars, student success other logistic practices for example testing practices and procedures.
+The IB PLC will meet quarterly and discuss assessment policies and implementation practices. - e.
+The IB Coordinator will meet one-on-one periodically with each member of the IB PLC.